seanwarman/vimrc/README.md

 runtime vimrc
 ```

-Also make a tmux conf (and install tmux) and add it to your home:
+Also make a .tmux.conf and add it to your home:

 ```
 source-file ~/.vim/tmux.conf